pierreozoux/pierreozoux.github.io/source/_posts/2013-07-09-hello-world.markdown

 categories: [on the fly, mood]
 ---

-My first post in this blog where I'll talk about technical stuff, IT related, of just my mood.
+My first post in this blog where I'll talk about technical stuff, IT related, or just my mood.

 As always, feel free to comment/insult/troll!

-Pierre